 Do you own a farm or ranch in Eastern Washington or Northern Idaho?
-If so, you already know the importance of proper livestock fencing on and around your property.
+If so, you know the importance of solid livestock fencing for your property.
 Strong, long-lasting fences are vital for livestock and wildlife inclusion and exclusion in rural areas.
-Finding a reliable livestock fencing specialist can be tricky, however.
-With so many individuals and companies to choose from, it can be difficult to identify the best option for your particular situation.
-To ensure you get the professional assistance you need and deserve, here are several tips that will make searching for a fencing company more effective.
+Finding a reliable livestock fencing specialist can be somewhat difficult, however.
+With so many contractors and companies to select from, it can be hard to identify the best option for your specific situation.
+To get the professional assistance you need, here are several tips that will make searching for a fencing company more effective.

 1. Ask Other Farmers and Ranchers

-One of the best ways to find a reliable livestock fencing specialist is to speak with other farmers and ranchers in the area.
-They too have probably required similar services; so they’ll be able to point you in the right direction.
+One way to find a reliable livestock fencing specialist is to speak with neighboring farmers and ranchers.
+They too have likely required similar services at some point in the past and will be able to point you in the right direction.

-Not all fencing companies are made equal.
-In fact, many will vary quite drastically in product quality and in services offered.
-Always review a company’s website, even if they’ve come highly recommended by a family member, friend, or fellow rancher.
+Not all fencing companies are created equal.
+In fact, many will vary drastically in product quality and offered services.
+Always review a company’s website even if they’ve come highly recommended by a relative, friend, or fellow rancher.

-While many livestock fencing companies will have customer reviews and testimonials posted online, it’s actually a good idea to speak with previous clients directly.
-To do this, call the company directly and request referrals.
+While many livestock fencing companies will have customer reviews and testimonials posted on their site, it’s still a good idea to speak directly with previous clients.
+To do this, call the company and ask for referrals.

-Are you looking for a reliable livestock fencing specialist in or around Spokane?
+Are you looking for a reliable fencing specialist in Spokane or greater area?
 From basic fencing and gate/entryway installation to custom panels and rock drilling, All Terrain Fence is here to help.
-For more information about our company or to view our special offer, visit our website.
-You can also call us directly at (509) 9989570 to schedule an appointment with one of our highly-trained and experienced livestock fencing specialists.
+Browse our website for more information about our company.
+You can also call us directly at (509) 998-9570 to book an appointment with one of our seasoned and experienced livestock fencing specialists.

 Serving the communities of Spokane, Airway Heights, Medical Lake, Cheney, Opportunity, Veradale, Liberty Lake, Trentwood, Post Falls, Greenacres, Spangle, Chewelah, Davenport, Sandpoint, Hayden, Kellogg, St. Maries, Colfax, Newport, Pullman, Moscow, Ritzville, Rathdrum, Coeur D’Alene, Deer Park, Priest River, Colville, and Kettle Falls